Teetee-lab/Flower_Classification_Project/README.md

 Due to the large scale of the images, they were randomly scaled, resized, and normalized in order to have similar records across the datasets.

 ## Results
-The model performed at its best by predicted an accuracy of 82% on validation data and 90% on unseen flower images.
+The model performed at its best by predicting an accuracy of 82% on validation data and 90% on unseen flower images.

 ## Next Step
 I plan to increase the dataset by adding more flower images from other countries, also would like to incorporate other pretrained models.